 Prophecy and preaching are not the same things!

-The gift of prophecy is not the supernatural ability to forecast or predict the future.
+The gift of prophecy is not supernatural ability to forecast or predict the future.

 The word “Prophecy” is from two Greek words: “Pro” (meaning “forth”) and “Phemi” (meaning “to speak”).

 Therefore, prophecy is not future-telling or prediction, but rather the speaking forth of the mind and counsel of God.
-It is “the forth-telling” of the will of God, whether regarding the past, the present, or the future.
+It is “the forth-telling” of the will of God whether with reference to the past, the present, or the future.